-Call 1-800-273-8255 The National Suicide Prevention Lifeline provides everyone with help to prevent suicide.
+Dial 988, or text the Crisis Text Line, a global not-for-profit organization.
+Free 24/7 and confidential (text GO to 741741).
+The National Suicide Prevention Lifeline provides everyone with help to prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 NSF has over 200 local crisis centers providing local resources with innovative best practices and quality care.
 Find your local crisis center.

 Federation of State Physician Health Programs, Inc. (FSPHP) The FSPHP is a confidential resource for physicians, other licensed healthcare professionals, or those in training suffering from addictive, psychiatric, medical, behavioral, or other potentially impairing conditions.

 Veterans Crisis Line

 Text to 838255 | Call 1-800-273-8255 You’re not alone—the Veterans Crisis Line is here for you.
 You don’t have to be enrolled in VA benefits or health care to call.
 24/7 Confidential crisis support for veterans and their loved ones.

 National Alliance on Mental Illness

 Text NAMI to 741741 | Call 1-800-950-6264 Healthcare Professionals resources to review signs that indicate it is time to consider asking for support and resources created especially for healthcare professionals.